So, introduce yourself?

 What’s your favorite part about working with the team?

 Watching the team come up with ideas and solve problems together.
 Everyday we face new challenges and the team just constantly impresses me with the work they do.
 It’s super rewarding!

 Any stories you would like to share from the early IllFonic days?

 There are so many… Haha!
 But probably best to keep them to ourselves.

 What’s the best thing about being the CEO?

 I’d say the excitement of the team when a game starts coming together.
-Game development is very hard work and results are immediate.
+Game development is very hard work and results aren’t immediate.
 You have to trust the game idea and the team executing it for a while before you can see if it’s working.
 Once you hit that point it’s one of the best feelings to watch the excitement of accomplishment from the team.
 Those are those moments I think we all live for.

 How have you been able to keep IllFonic on track with a game launch and several DLC launches through everything that’s been happening lately?

 Yes we have!
 It wasn’t easy or without bumps transitioning the entire company to work from home but we had an advantage since we are already three different groups of people all working together on the same projects.
 Each location works across our multiple projects so it’s not just one project per location.
 It really helps to build a one team mentality but also gave us an advantage when transitioning fully to everyone working from home.

 Is there any advice you would like to give to people thinking about getting started in the video game industry?